Wells Falls: Geography and description

-Wells Falls consists of four distinct drops, with the largest being a 30-foot man-made dam.
+Wells Falls consists of four distinct drops, with the largest being a 30 foot man-made dam.
 The remaining natural cascades contribute to its picturesque setting, making it a popular spot for visitors and photographers.
 The falls are located within the Six Mile Creek Natural Area, a protected region southeast of downtown Ithaca.
-The falls may freeze over during cold weather.

 History

 The Van Natta Pumping Station, adjacent to Wells Falls, was constructed in 1893 on the site of an old flour mill.
 It played a crucial role in supplying water for drinking and firefighting in Ithaca.
-Over time, additional pumps were installed, and the site was harnessed for electricity production.
-The station was abandoned in the 1940s, leaving behind a historic ruin that adds to the falls' distinctive character.
+However, the typhoid outbreak in 1903 made people begin to be suspicious of the site and its construction.
+Because of this, a water purification plant was built nearby.
+The pump station received some improvements in 1906 and a dam improvement in 1925.
+The station was abandoned in the 1940s, and there was a proposal to convert the place into a hydroelectric plant in the 1980's but it never happened.

 The name Businessman's Lunch Falls originated from the tradition of downtown workers visiting the site during lunch breaks, enjoying the peaceful surroundings.